 Bees are heralded as the only species to produce food consumed by humans, although they have a lot of other qualities.
 Unfortunately, some of these qualities also make them problematic.

 Depending upon the species, they can be aggressive or even cause damage to your home.
-The worst part is that other stinging insects can be mistaken for bees, making it more difficult to get rid of them.
+The worst part is that other stinging insects can be mistaken for bees.
+Let’s take a moment and discuss some effective ways to identify and get rid of bees safely.

 Identifying Bees and Their Kin